eltrompetero/coniii/README.md

 See ["ipynb/usage_guide.ipynb"](https://github.com/eltrompetero/coniii/blob/master/ipynb/usage_guide.ipynb)
 for usage documentation and examples.

 There is an accompanying guide on arXiv: [https://arxiv.org/abs/1801.08216].

-Please cite this if you use ConIII for your research!
-Citations fuel further open source work of this kind.
+If you use ConIII for your research, please cite the following:
+> Lee, Edward D. and Daniels, Bryan C.  Convenient Interface to Inverse Ising (ConIII): A Python package for solving maximum entropy models.  arXiv preprint:1801.08216 (2018).

 Documentation is included in the docs/\_build/html/index.html webpage.
 Unfortunately, the online documentation on readthedocs.org seems to compiling properly but the functions are not displaying!